owaismohsin001/Closkell/README.md

 ```
 val a, b, c = (1, 2, 3)
 ```
 That's all.
-You now know about evry base type closkell provides.
+You now know about every base type closkell provides.